9. Consumption Smoothing#

 check a_T+1=0: True

-The visualization shows the path of non-financial income, consumption, and financial assets.
+The graphs below show paths of non-financial income, consumption, and financial assets.

 # Sequence Length